 The past few years have been full of twists and turns for the events industry, with lockdowns and restrictions causing mass disruptions and cancellations of events.
-And while 2022 has demonstrated a renewed appetite for events, the impacts of staff shortages and the cost-of-living crisis are also having an effect on the shape and stability of events.
+Even now that the chaos of Covid is mostly behind us, the impacts of staff shortages and the cost-of-living crisis are also having an effect on the shape and stability of events.

 Table of Contents